Tell us your thoughts about our site!

 Primary Practice Sites

-We will accept two residents for a start date of July 1, 2024.
-To be considered for the 2024 program, applicants must apply through the Electronic Residency Application Service (ERAS).
-The application deadline is October 17, 2022.
+We will accept two residents for a start date of July 1, 2026.
+To be considered for the 2026 program, applicants must apply through the Electronic Residency Application Service (ERAS).
+The application deadline is October 18, 2024.
 Applications not completed by that date will not be considered.
-Applicants selected for interviews will be offered a choice of three interview dates:
+Applicants selected for interviews will be offered a choice of two interview dates:

 Applicants who have not yet completed an internship are encouraged to consider applying for the transitional year offered by nearby Kettering Medical Center (KMC) or Soin Medical Center (SMC).
 Matching with KMC or SMC is not a requirement for acceptance to our residency, but rather it is often an applicant’s preference, and many have chosen that path.
 For an overview of either program, visit the Kettering Medical Center Transitional Year Program or Soin Medical Center Transitional Year Program websites.